 The Old Testament Lectionary lesson recounts the story of the healing of Naaman, a fascinating reminder that God does not always act according to our preconceptions.

 As we all know, November 11 is celebrated as Veterans Day in the United States, so this sermon is aimed at that observance.
 The text is from the Old Testament book of Job which deals with the question of evil in the world and wonders why life is so unfair, certainly an appropriate topic when dealing with the trials and tribulations of our veterans through the years.
 Click on the title to check it out.
-If you would like to listen to the message as it was delivered, click here.

 A NEW LOOK AT AN OLD TREASURE

 "The Good Shepherd" is the Lectionary's focus today.
 Meet him in Psalm 23 and John 10.
 Read Psalm 23 in preparation.
-If you would like to hear the message as it was delivered, click here.

 HAPPY BIRTHDAY, DEAR CHURCH